Networking Information

 Started in the Chicago area over 35 years ago, the organization prides itself on being run and organized entirely by volunteers - mostly parents and family members.
 Reaching far beyond the metro Chicago area, UPS for DownS provides trainings, education, information and community opportunities in order to create communities that are diverse, welcoming and inclusive.

-Willow Creek Church South Barrington
+Willow Friends of Willow Creek Church South Barrington